2013 International Champions Cup

-The 2013 International Champions Cup (or ICC) was an exhibition association football tournament played in the United States and Spain.
+The 2013 International Champions Cup (or ICC) was an exhibition association football tournament played in Spain and the United States.
 It began on Saturday, July 27 and culminated on Wednesday, August 7, 2013.
-This tournament replaced the World Football Challenge and was staged mainly throughout the United States, and with one match in Valencia, Spain.
+This tournament replaced the World Football Challenge and was staged mainly throughout the United States, and with one match in Spain.
 The participating teams were LA Galaxy of the United States, Real Madrid and Valencia of Spain, Milan, Juventus and Inter Milan of Italy, and Chelsea and Everton of England.
 In the United States, Fox Soccer televised 11 of 12 matches live, and Fox Sports broadcast one match live on August 3.
 ESPN Deportes televised all matches live on TV and on WatchESPN in Spanish.

 Real Madrid won the tournament, defeating Chelsea 3–1 in the final.